Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 * FIX: no transparency for dropdown menus (#429)
 * FIX: number of recent vMotion attempts has been fixed (#439)
 * FIX: Alarm calendar has been using an outdated visualization (#303)
+* FIX: arrow and pagination keys no longer trigger the search field (#442)

 ### Permissions and Restrictions
 * FEATURE: it's now possible to restrict access to specific vCenters only (#410)